 The same parallel is true when we renew our minds.

-We've got to take out the old way of thinking and put in the new.
+We've got to take out the old, the old way of thinking and put in the new we find in God’s Word.
 This is how we become successful and victorious in Christ.
-We take out the old and bring in the new.
+We take out the old nature and bring in His new nature.

 You see the process of change has as much to do with taking off as it does putting on.